tractordev/apptron/README.md

 ## Getting Apptron

-Until release automation is setup for signed executables ([helped wanted](https://github.com/tractordev/apptron/issues/44)), you'll need to build from source.
+### Download Release

+Still getting [release automation](https://github.com/tractordev/apptron/issues/44) up to speed, but there are [builds you can download](https://github.com/tractordev/apptron/releases).
+Let me know if you have problems with them or what kinds of warnings they present on your platform.
+The macOS build is signed and notarized, but the others aren't yet.
+Homebrew Tap coming soon.

+### Build Source

+I'd love you to build from source so we can iterate quickly.
+It's pretty painless.
 This means [installing Go](https://go.dev/dl/).
 Mac will need XCode Developer Tools installed.
 Linux has [more pre-requisites](https://github.com/tractordev/apptron/tree/main/bridge/platform/linux).

 ```bash
 make apptron
 ```

-This will produce an `apptron` executable you can put in your PATH.
+This will produce an executable at `./dist/apptron` that you can put in your PATH.

 ## Using Apptron CLI